-Emphasise psychological safety in DE&I "Diversity, Equity & Inclusion programmes are not a cultural 'one size fits all' around the world.
+Emphasize psychological safety in DE&I "Diversity, equity, and inclusion programs are not a cultural 'one size fits all' around the world.
 For instance, lots of companies have started rolling out DE&I training in Asia and found the Western approach doesn't work.
 Asking people to reveal vulnerabilities openly, stressing politically correct language, or having unskillfully facilitated conversations can actually backfire, making people feel anxious, resentful, and unsafe.
-Diversity and inclusion is the fundamental foundation of psychological safety.
+"Diversity and inclusion is the fundamental foundation of psychological safety.
 But it helps to pitch it as a path to higher performance.
 People are not interested in remedial action that's going to shame them, but they are interested in opportunities to become better and more successful."
 Crystal Lim-Lange CEO, Forest Wolf L&D can't forget about care and well-being With companies and employees rethinking what they want out of work, care is moving to the center of conversations about reducing burnout and boosting well-being.
 The most critical factor in a caring employee experience is each person's manager.
-To that end, 47% of L&D professionals in the UK put increased attention on manager training and support this past year.4 But there's room for improvement: only 28% say their organisations are prioritising manager training that's focused on work-life balance and well-being.4 of L&D professionals in the UK have helped their organisation become more adaptable to change 4 Global Glint data shows that employees who feel cared about at work are:

-3.2X more likely to report being happy to work for their current company[®]

-more likely to recommend working for their company 8
+To that end, 49% of L&D pros put increased attention on manager training and support this past year.4 But there's room for improvement: Only 25% say their organizations are prioritizing manager training that's focused on work-life balance and well-being.4 of L&D pros have helped their organization become more adaptable to change4 Glint data shows that employees who feel cared about at work are 3.2X more likely to report being happy to work for their current company more likely to recommend working for their company8

-Managers matter At companies that struggle with manager care, employees are nearly 50% more likely to apply for a new job.9 Today's managers need supercharged soft skills to attract and retain talent.
+Managers matter At companies that struggle with manager care, employees are nearly 50% more likely to apply for a new job.
+Today's managers need supercharged soft skills to attract and retain talent.

-Busy L&D professionals have less time to learn Finding time to learn is not a new problem.
+Busy L&D pros have less time to learn Finding time to learn is not a new problem.
 But there is added urgency around it.
 New challenges require tools outside the traditional L&D toolbox.
-And while learning professionals have developed bigger muscles in certain areas, it's clear there's still some work to do.
-Unfortunately, L&D professionals aren't keeping pace with others in the category of time spent learning.10 -26% Compared to other active learners on LinkedIn, L&D learners in the UK spent 26% less time learning in 2021 Strategic thinking requires strategic metrics New challenges require new tools outside of the traditional L&D toolbox.
-And while learning leaders have adapted in many ways, it's clear there's still some work to do.
-For example, many L&D professionals have not changed how they measure their programmes' success from 2020 (pre-pandemic) to present day - even as their programmes have become more strategic and cross-functional.
-This report's survey results show learning leaders are measuring the success of their potentially highly impactful upskilling and reskilling programmes the same way they measured the broader online learning programmes they were running before the COVID-19 pandemic hit.4 "Traditional L&D metrics like ease of access to learning content and course completions were meant to remove hurdles for employees.
-These should be table stakes.
-Companies should be moving in the direction of enabling employees' personal transformations - defined by each employee individually.
-In other words, leaders need to say, 'We believe that as long as our people are successful, our business will thrive."
+And while learning pros have developed bigger muscles in certain areas, it's clear there's still some work to do.
+Unfortunately, L&D pros aren't keeping pace with others in the category of time spent learning.
+10 -23% Compared with other active learners on LinkedIn, L&D learners spent 23% less time learning in 2021 -35% Compared to their HR colleagues, L&D learners spent 35% less time learning in 2021 Strategic thinking requires strategic metrics Even as L&D programs become more strategic and cross-functional, many L&D pros have not changed how they measure success.
+In 2022, the top way learning leaders are gauging the success of their potentially highly impactful upskilling and reskilling programs is the same way they've measured broader online learning programs in the past: qualitative feedback.
+"Make sure your learning is aligned with business skills.
+Rather than looking at hours of learning and course completion rates, instead focus on identifying what skills are lacking in your organization.
+With that alignment and clarity, L&D can create a skill-building program that's in lock-step with your business strategy."